-- Like other healthcare facilities where close-up interactions are possible, we are requiring anyone in our building to wear a commercially-made protective face mask if any people other than AEVC staff are present.
+- We are still requiring anyone in our building (including you) to wear a commercially-made protective face mask if any people other than AEVC staff are present.
 N95 or KN95 types are preferred, but “surgical” blue masks are acceptable.
 We will provide you with a mask upon arrival if you do not have one.
 This mask requirement is also in effect for brief indoor interactions, for example if you are using our restroom.

 - If you are scheduled for an in-person/in-clinic appointment, be advised that a maximum of 2 clients (for example, you and your child, or you and your partner) can fit in our exam room for the appointment.
 Any additional people will need to stay outside of the clinic.